accelerate-usa/tutor-data-standard/README.md

 ![Contributions](https://img.shields.io/badge/contributions-welcome-brightgreen.svg)
 ![Version](https://img.shields.io/badge/version-0.0.1-orange.svg)

 Welcome to DATAS, or "Data Alignment and Tutoring Assessment Standards"!
 This coalition of the willing creates, advocates for, and implements an open standard for tutoring data protocols in k12 settings.
-We work with districts, states, providers, platforms, and philanthropies.
+We work with districts, states, providers, platforms, and philanthropies to set the standard for data interoperability.

 ## Table of Contents